- About Us

 A charge to further terrorism could make your five year sentence into an eight year sentence under Minnesota laws.
 As previously stated, terroristic threats are taken very seriously by the judicial system and often result in severe sentencing.
 Furthermore, having a terrorist charge on your record will stay with you for a long time and significantly impact your ability to get a job or find a place to live.
 Aside from an immediate seizure of any firearms you own, you’ll also lose your rights to own them and lose any professional licenses you have.

 Because threats in general are so broadly defined, there are many instances where the allegations are exaggerated or completely false.
-That’s why it’s imperative to work with an experienced attorney who knows how to effectively convey the truth behind what actually occurred.
+That’s why it’s imperative to work with an experienced terroristic threat attorney in Minnesota who knows how to effectively convey the truth behind what actually occurred.
 The Knutson+Casey Law Firm in Mankato, Minnesota, is highly skilled in terroristic threat defense laws.
 We understand that many times, the words you say can be misconstrued or uttered in the heat of the moment.
 We have the time and resources necessary to dedicate to your case, and we’ll fight for your rights and your future.
 Contact us today to see how we can help you.